-Carrickcraft, Emerald Star and Silverline Cruisers all have wide a range of rental options from 2-10 berths.
-They know the area like the back of their hand and are happy to great tips on things to do, from a leisurely cruise to Banagher to a tour of Athlone and Hodson Bay.
+Carrickcraft, Emerald Star and Silverline Cruisers have a great range of rental options from 2-10 berths.
+The staff are happy to share tips on things to do, from a leisurely cruise to Banagher to a tour of Athlone and Hodson Bay.
 Most of the rental companies along the Shannon allow you to bring your pet along on your cruising adventure.

 Stay every night in a town or village or escape to the wilderness on remote jetties where you can cook and eat on board in the well-equipped onboard kitchen.

 Check out our guide to the best River Shannon cruises and plan your dream holiday.

 Canoe boats with ferocious dragon heads on either end, roar down the clear waters of Carrick-on-Shannon.
 These Chinese Dragon Boats can be spotted on the river with a helmsman from Leitrim Surf Company steering the course, while the crew rows in unison to the rhythm of the onboard drummer.
 This is definitely one of the most unique ways to explore the waterways of Carrick-on-Shannon.